 Applications must be submitted on the forms provided by the licensing authority and be accompanied by the required fee.
 The licensing authority may also require plans to be submitted as part of the application process and will need to visit the premises, along with a veterinary surgeon or practitioner, to establish whether the applicant and premises are suitable before deciding whether or not to grant a licence.

-Send your completed form and the application fee to the Licensing Team, Council Offices, 37 Pembroke Road, London W8 6PW
+Send your completed form and the application fee to the Licensing Team, address details can be found on the contact Licensing webpage.

 If you wish to operate a "zoo", where wild animals are kept for exhibition to the public, you will require a licence under the Zoo Licensing Act 1981.
 Notice of your intended application must be given to the Council, and must be published at the site of the proposed zoo and in one local newspaper and one national newspaper at least 2 months before you submit your application.